-Attempting to define the landscape of consciousness is like separating the colors of a rainbow.
-There are a multitude of shades. ― Guru Tua
+Consciousness is like a rainbow.
+There are a multitude of colors. ― Guru Tua

 Consciousness Is Like a Rainbow